 Is there any home services available?

-For patients who are unable to come make a trip to our offices or arrange transportation our specialists provide services at homes, nursing facilities, assisted living places at certain terms only.
+For patients who are unable to come make a trip to our offices or arrange transportation our specialists provide services at homes, nursing facilities, assisted living places at certain terms

 Are Prosthetic/ orthotic devices covered by Insurance?